BabelfishNL/PeglingJS/README.md

 * `pegRules`, the rules which define the PEG grammar and parsers
 * `prime`, the auxiliary function which given rules returns a parser (not normally used)
-* pegParer, the auxiliary function which returns the PEG parser (not normally used)
+* `mkPhase1`, the auxiliary function which returns the PEG parser (not normally used)
-* `mkCompiler`, the function which, given a PEG grammar, returns a parser for that grammar.
+* `mkXpiler`, the function which, given a annotated PEG grammar, returns a parser/compiler for that grammar.

 ### 5.1.
 Example usage:

 ```
 let txt = ... ,
 	myPEG = ... ,
-	myparser = Pegling.mkCompiler(myPEG),
+	myparser = Pegling.mkXpiler(myPEG),
-	ast = mymkCompiler(txt,'rootNonterminal'),
+	ast = myparser(txt,'rootNonterminal'),
-	myloggingparser =  Pegling.mkCompiler(myPEG,['non-terminals','myfuns']),
+	myloggingparser =  Pegling.mkXpiler(myPEG,['non-terminals','myfuns']),
-	more = myloggingmkCompiler(txt,'rootNonterminal')
+	more = myloggingparser(txt,'rootNonterminal')
 ```

 This will return a parser for the given PEG and will apply that parser to the given input.
 Then it will create another parser which logs certain events (to the Javascript console), namely reduction for entire rules (non-terminals) and for the functions that are included in the PEG.